Ahmed Amin

 Ahmed Sayed Amin (أحمد سيد أمين; born in 1980) is an Egyptian comedian, actor, and writer.
 He graduated from the Faculty of Fine Arts, Helwan University in 2002.
-Amin came to prominence from his online video "30 sanya" (30 seconds) that went viral among Egyptians on Facebook.
+Amin came to prominence from his online video "30 Sanya" (30 seconds) that went viral among Egyptians on Facebook.
 His second, and more important step, was the Al Plateau TV show.
 2019, came up with his successful TV show Amin and partners.
-In November 2019, it was officially declared by Netflix that Amin is to star their upcoming first-ever Egyptian original Paranormal, in the role of Refaat Ismael.
+Amin started in Netflix's first-ever Egyptian original Paranormal (2020), in the role of Refaat Ismael.